Privacy Notice

 - Phone: 0131 201 2130

-We may contact you by post, email, telephone or by fax when we are dealing with a complaint.
+We may contact you by post, email or telephone when we are dealing with a complaint.

-We might also contact you when we are carrying out research, trend analysis and compiling statistics and reports about legal complaints.
+We might also contact you when we are carrying out research, trend analysis or compiling statistics and reports about legal complaints.

-We provide training opportunities in relation to complaint handling and may contact you to offer such services if and when these needs might be identified by us through our monitoring of complaints.
+We provide training opportunities in relation to complaint handling.
+We may contact you to offer such services if we identify this might be needed.

-If you are a contractor, we will be contacting you about the service you provide.
+If you are a contractor, we will contact you about the service you provide.
 We contact stakeholders to seek their views, or provide information on our work.

-If you want us to contact you in a particular way or you do not want us to contact you once a complaint has been dealt with by us, please let us know.
+If you want us to contact you in a particular way or you do not want us to contact you after we've dealt with a complaint, please let us know.

 Personal information relates to a living individual who can be identified from that information.
-Identification can be by the information alone or along with any other information held by us.
+Identification can be by the information alone or along with any other information we hold.

 Before we can process personal information about you, we must ensure that our use of your personal information is lawful.